ramitbedi/Android-SimpleToDo/README.md

 The following **optional** features are implemented:
 * [x] Tweak the style improving the UI / UX, play with colors, images or backgrounds
+* [x] Persist the todo items [into SQLite](http://guides.codepath.com/android/Persisting-Data-to-the-Device#sqlite) instead of a text file